Sunday 15 August 2021

 Authors' Note: The long-term effectiveness of surgical and other treatments for hemorrhoids is disappointingly low.

-AND, HERE'S A LIST OF LINKS to collections of intriguing verses on other medical/dental topics that can now be found on various posts including:
+Here's a LIST OF LINKS to collections of intriguing poems (over 160 of these!) on medical/dental topics that can now be found on various posts.

 DIRECTION FOR WEB-TRAVELLERS: